Nivuru Gappina Nippu

 Nivuru Gappina Nippu (Note: The title is a metaphor for either a person with some hidden talent or strengths inhibited by something or for seemingly dormant ire ready to burst out.) is a 1982 Indian Telugu-language action drama film directed by K. Bapayya, produced by A. L. Kumar, written by Bhamidipati Radhakrishna, starring Krishna, Sivaji Ganesan, Jaya Prada, M. Prabhakar Reddy and Allu Ramalingaiah.
 Chakravarty composed the film's music.

+Plot

+A dynamic man named Gopi (Krishna) navigates deep familial conflicts, societal challenges, and face-offs against wrongdoers.

 Music

 Chakravarty scored and composed the film's soundtrack.